“Gee, isn’t it awful for women to hate men?”

 More than thirty years after the publication of Russ’s polemic, misandry is back in circulation among anti-feminists and feminists alike.
 Activists within the men’s rights movement, a splinter movement from the originally pro-feminist men’s liberation movements of the 1970s, believe that men have been transformed into an oppressed minority in the United States.
 The cornerstone of that oppression, they argue, is misandry – the institutional enshrinement of man-hating that takes shape in systematic discrimination against men for the benefit of women as a now-privileged class.
 Many feminists, in turn, have re-deployed misandry alternately as an elaborate joke, a rhetorical weapon, a model for resistance to patriarchy, and as a survival strategy.
 Particularly on the Internet, they have done so with all of the inventiveness and strength that man-hating requires.

 Over time, a specific aesthetic has emerged around discussions of and identifications (both personal and collective) with misandry.
 Its primary defining characteristic is its overt femininity, bordering on the exaggerated.
 A cursory glance at the “misandry” board on Pinterest, for example, will yield glitter text banners reading “misandry”, book-ended by hearts; “misandry” hats, pins, patches, and necklaces for sale on Etsy, most often in shades of pink; and an image of a lioness sitting on top of a male lion, labeled in pink capital letters as “blatant misandry.”
-Meanwhile, a Tumblr blog dedicated primarily to posting misandry-related GIFs, http://male-tears.tumblr.com, sports a pink-and-white theme against a pink glitter background.
+Meanwhile, a Tumblr blog dedicated primarily to posting misandry-related GIFs, http://male-tears.tumblr.com [Editor’s note: Link no longer available], sports a pink-and-white theme against a pink glitter background.
 A “Feminist Makeup Tutorial”, re-posted under the moniker of “Misandry Makeup Tutorial” on the women’s blog Jezebel and other outlets, combined a how-to for a full makeup look with winking violent rhetoric — e.g., “You want the wings of your eyeliner to be so sharp they could kill a man.”
 All of these sites of misandry trade on the bizarre assumption that women who hate men are necessarily unfeminine; thus, the consciously cartoonish expressions of femininity function as both an in-joke and a

 strategic maneuver.
 When paired with articulations of ironic violence or earnest rage (or something in between), “misandry” is not only emptied of the meaning ascribed to it by men’s rights activists, but simultaneously weaponizes feminist anger and the devalued trappings of femininity.
 It turns objects coded as feminine into threats.
 Misandry becomes potentially dangerous, and liberatory, in its re-direction.